-Both are memory foam mattresses but there are significant differences in their design.
+They are both memory foam mattresses but there are significant differences in their design.
 Let’s see in detail what they are made of.

-VERDICT: Both companies use high-quality materials.
-Between the two it’s hard to say which one has better materials.
+Verdict: Both companies use high-quality materials.
+Between the two it’s hard to say which one is better.
 There are no middlemen involved with both companies so you are getting great value from both mattresses.
 I will call this a tie.

-The two makers took different approaches on this end.
+The two makers took different approaches when designing the covers.

 Nectar used another signature material here (Nectar Adaptive Cooling), to create a cover that is very breathable and stays cool during the night.
 This is due to its ability to absorb moisture very efficiently.
 The cover feels soft but strong at the same time.
 The design of the cover is not the prettiest I have seen but that’s not a big problem.
 At the bottom, anti-slip elements have been applied which are very useful to keep the mattress in place.
 Finally, the cover of the Nectar mattress is not machine washable and you need to spot clean it when needed.